wp-plugins/simple-video-gallery/readme.txt

 You can simply send the translation files to our email support@mindomobile.com and we would pack it within the next release of the plugin.
 Please, do not forget to include *.po and *.mo files as well as your Wordpress username for credits!

 == Change Log ==
+= 1.0.1 =
+* New: Serbo/Croatian language added.
+Thanks goes to Borisa Djuraskovic.

 = 1.0.0 =
 * New: Initial release